howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 - `endpoint`: The HTTP endpoint of your Graphcool database service
 - `secret`: The secret which allows to access the Graphcool database service (this is defined in `graphcool.yml`)

-Because you provide this information, the `Graphcool` instance will get full access to your database service and can be used to resolve incoming request later on
+Because you provide this information, the `Graphcool` instance will get full access to your database service and can be used to resolve incoming request later on.